Find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 Your employees will still pay the taxes they normally pay out of their wages.

-This includes pension contributions (both employer contributions and automatic contributions from the employee), unless the employee has opted out or stopped saving into their pension.
+Your employee will also still pay pension contributions (both employer and automatic contributions from the employee), unless the employee has opted out or stopped saving into their pension.
+From 1 August 2020 employers will not be able to claim for employer NICs and pension contributions.

 Keeping employee rights